How to calculate cost per mile as an owner-operator truck driver

 Total fixed costs

 Next, add a column to your spreadsheet for variable costs.
-Variable costs are expenses that change each month based on how much you drive and how many loads you transport.
+Variable costs are expenses that change each month based on how much you drive and how many loads you haul.

-It would not make sense for any of your variable costs to be yearly expenses, so no need to divide any numbers by 12.
+It would not make sense for any of your variable costs to be yearly expenses, so you don’t need to divide any numbers by 12.

 See below for an example of what a variable costs column could look like: